 “Someone is bullying me for so many years, how can I curse him?” asks a man in a Facebook group dedicated to black magick.
 A lady replies him: “You can bind them or you can use a black doll and put personal items from them in the doll, name the doll with their name, add cursing oils and herbs.
 You can then torture the doll or you can bury it in [a] cemetery.”

-Some Christians – influenced by secularism or church traditions – will dismiss this voodoo rite as a “superstitious practice from the jungles of Africa,” but an entry of the words “How to curse someone” into an online search engine indicates that such occult practices are universal.
+Some Christians – influenced by secularism and certain church traditions – will instantly dismiss this voodoo rite as a “superstitious practice from the jungles of Africa,” but an entry of the words “How to curse someone” into an online search engine indicates that such occult practices are universal.

 The temple of Sulis-Minerva in Bath, England, dating back to the Roman period, has a tablet of 130 curses addressed to the goddess to avenge theft and other crimes.
 These curses were written in code words spelt backwards (apparently by temple priests) and were often directed at the culprits by occult rites.
 In appreciation, the clients would cast their votive offerings for the goddess into the temple spring.

 Michael Aquino, founder of the satanic Temple of Set, was once interviewed on Oprah and he said: